NinadThepade/currency-converter-app/README.md

 Initial project created to refresh react and basic concepts.
 Will extend further for service workers.
 The currency converter api used is "https://api.exchangeratesapi.io/latest"

+Can be previewed on github pages at https://ninadthepade.github.io/currencyconverterapp/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts